 • rich in species diversity of flora and fauna;

-Examples of several animals that inhabit rainforests:
+Examples of several animals that inhabit tropical forests:

-You can find out more information about the animals of the Amazon rainforest in the article "".
+You can find out more information about the animals of the Amazon rain forest in the article "".

 What else to read